Steuart Pittman: Public safety

 During his 2018 county executive campaign, Pittman supported ending the county's 287(g) program, saying that it stoked fears within immigrant communities.
 In December 2018, Pittman announced that he would end the county's 287(g) program.
 At the same time, he allowed the county's U.S. Immigration and Customs Enforcement (ICE) detainee contract to continue, but began using some of the revenue earned from the contract to pay for legal aid.
 In January 2019, ICE ended its detainee contract with Anne Arundel County in retaliation against Pittman's decision to end the county's 287(g) program.

 In November 2018, after The Baltimore Sun reported on racist acts targeting African-American students at Chesapeake High School and Chesapeake Bay Middle School, Pittman called for increased support for students impacted by acts of hate.
 He also supported efforts to expand school curriculum on diversity and create more inclusive county boards and committees.
 In November 2019, The Capital reported that Pittman's next budget would include provisions declaring racism a public health issue and provide funding for police body cameras to address hate crimes and hate bias incidents in Anne Arundel County.

 In May 2020, Pittman condemned the murder of George Floyd, likening his death to lynchings against African-Americans in Anne Arundel County during the late 19th century.
 He later added a supplemental amendment to his budget proposal to fund police body cameras and promised additional police reforms during a meeting of the Caucus of African American Leaders in June 2020.

+In January 2026, Pittman condemned what he called "unprecedented levels of ICE activity" in Anne Arundel County that led to the arrests of at least seven people in the Annapolis area, saying that ICE enforcement makes "communities less safe" and that agents are detaining "people who make our communities better".
+He also thanked volunteers who monitor ICE activity and alert people when officers are nearby and who are helping connect families affected by immigration enforcement with resources and support, encouraging county residents to "step up and support your neighbors" in response to ICE activity.
+In June 2026, Pittman signed an executive order prohibiting federal officials from accessing county property that is not accessible to the general public for purposes of immigration enforcement without a judicial warrant and requiring the Anne Arundel County Police Department to investigate allegations of criminal behavior involving federal agents.